 Analyses support the assessment of system sensitivity to changing boundary conditions, flow regimes and seasonal variability, enabling the evaluation of baseline conditions and scenario-based impacts.

-Dispersion modelling is undertaken to assess the environmental effects of industrial effluents and brine discharges on receiving waters.
-Numerical simulations resolve near-field and far-field mixing processes, plume behaviour and dilution characteristics under realistic hydrodynamic conditions.
+Dispersion modelling is conducted to assess the environmental effects of industrial effluents and brine discharges in coastal waters.
+Numerical simulations resolve near-field and far-field mixing processes, plume behaviour and dilution under realistic hydrodynamic conditions.

 Integrated modelling frameworks are applied to support environmental impact studies by linking hydrodynamics, sediment transport and water quality processes.
 Analyses quantify potential impacts on water bodies, sensitive receptors and ecological systems across operational and extreme scenarios.